NaoDevils/NaoKernel/README.md

 BKernel
 =======
 This is essentially [Aldebaran's 2.0 Kernel](https://github.com/aldebaran/linux-aldebaran/tree/release-2.0/atom) with a new camera driver.
-Other then that nothing else was modified.
+Other than that nothing else was modified.

 Information about the camera driver
 -----------------------------------